growwithgooglema/projects/CONTRIBUTING.md

     git clone git@github.com:growwithgooglema/projects.git
     ```

-- If you are not a repository owner, you will not be able to push to the original repository.
-Fork the repository on GitHub instead of directly cloning.
-Forking creates a copy for your GitHub account.
 - Create a branch to isolate changes from the `master` branch.
   - Use a clear name for your branch.
 When submitting a pull request, the pull request name is auto-populated from the branch name.
   - The branch name `dev` is commonly used.